lgedney3/incident-tracker/README.md

 1. Open **SQL Server Management Studio**.
 2. Connect to your local SQL Server instance.
+3. Create a new database and name it `IncidentTrackerDb`.
-3. Open the file `IncidentTracker_database/IncidentTrackerDb.sql`.
+4. Open the file `IncidentTracker_database/IncidentTrackerDb.sql`.
-4. Run the script to create and seed the database.
+5. Run the script to seed the database.

 ---